spiral/docs/orm/loading.md

 > You can set conditions on any of joined relation.
 Same way we can set conditions on pivot tables.

-If you wish to change table alias to be used in query, you can provide additional argument into `with()` method - options, in our case we can declate joined table alias by using option "alias".
+If you wish to change table alias to be used in query, you can provide additional argument into `with()` method - options, in our case we can declare joined table alias by using option "alias".

 ```php
 $selection->with('roles', ['alias' => 'user_roles'])->where('user_roles.name', 'admin');
 ```

-Many to many relations, in addition, provides you ability to specify alias for pivot table using "pivotAlias":
+Many to many relations provide you ability to specify alias for pivot table using "pivotAlias":

 ```php
 $selection->with('roles', [